ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

 ## Notes

-This HOWTO use `example.org` to provide this guide with example values.
+This HOWTO uses `example.org` to provide this guide with example values.

-Please, remember to **replace all occurence** of `example.org` domain name, or part of it, with the IdP domain name into the configuration files.
+Please remember to **replace all occurencences** of the `example.org` domain name with the IdP domain name in the configuration files.

 ## Install Instructions